Feasibility of a trapped atom interferometer with accelerating optical traps: Outlook

 \section{Outlook}

 In this work we have considered the potential benefits and challenges of using optical tweezers to implement a trapped atom interferometer where the traps can be moved throughout the interference process.
-We find that previously unreached accelerations may be feasible for such interferometers, opening up the potential for high bandwidth observations.
-On the other hand, using uncorrelated laser lights to create multiple traps can lead to substantial dephasing, limiting the overall hold time to sub-millisecond periods.
-Only by using correlated light, produced, e.g., from the same beam, can we do better; then issues of focus and other imperfections of the apparatus may limit trap times to the order of seconds.
-There are many opportunities for the use of these devices to trace interesting spacetime areas, including for rotation sensing and higher-order gravity gradients, as well as for time dependent signals; future work will be necessary to fully identify the most important regimes of interest.
+We find that previously unreached accelerations (and acceleration sensitivities) may be feasible for such interferometers, opening up the potential for high bandwidth observations.
+However, two major technical hurdles are in the way of achieving these outcomes.
+First, the dephasing due to intensity fluctuations of the trapping light is a substantial limit to this design, and likely requires using a single beam design to make trap-to-trap variations minimal.
+Second, the most impressive improvements in sensitivity require moving well beyond the typical image plane of an acousto-optic deflector.
+Thus investigation of alternative beam steering technologies is in order.
+Regardless of these technical hurdles, the ability to control the trap motion means that there may be opportunities for the use of these devices to trace interesting spacetime areas, including for rotation sensing and higher-order gravity gradients, as well as for time dependent signals; future work will be necessary to fully identify the most important regimes of interest.

-We remark that a similar work was suggested at the time of submission~[\onlinecite{SimilarAtomInter}].
+We remark that a similar work was suggested around the time of our first version's submission to arXiv~\cite{SimilarAtomInter}.